ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 ## Notes

-In _most_ langages, using these higher order functions instead of a loop is slower.
+In _most_ languages, using these higher order functions instead of a loop is slower.
 Almost always will be - the overhead of the function calls, plus the ability to use things like `break` or `continue` in certain examples means that you can optimze those loops much easier.
 But the speed comes at the cost of maintainability and readability.
 In any language that provides these functions I will _always_ reach for these where I can and only begrudgingly go back and rewrite performance critical code into the loop version once testing shows it necessary.

 You might notice I didn't talk about `forEach` - that is because while it is a higher order function, it doesn't generally take pure functions.
 If you are passing a pure function to `forEach` you probably should be using `map` or something else. `forEach` (some languages just call it `each`) is for side effects - referencing outside variables (such as through closure) or writing output to the screen or talking to a database, etc.  There is nothing wrong with using it, but minimize it and consider first where you could use one of the other functions first and then use that output with your side-effecting code - it will provide much more testable and maintainable code.